 How Fruit Seeds Should Be Seen

-Many encyclopedias say that the reason fruits are sweet is so that animals would want to eat them and then poop out the seeds.
-The reasoning behind this is that the offspring is dispersed far away, and that poop is the ideal environment for a seed to develop.
-Thus, there is a symbiotic relationship between animals and fruits like bees are to pollen.
+Scientists say that reason fruits are sweet is because this attracts animals to eat them, carry the fruit seeds in its stomach, and poop far away from the parent fruit tree/shrub.
+Poop is supposedly an ideal environment for the seed to develop.
+In other words, there is a symbiotic relationship between herbivorous animals and fruits like there is with bees and flowers.
 This is one of many “evolutionary advantages” I’ve read that just sound stupid.
 Why?
 Firstly, animals don’t even eat fruits in their entirety—animals just eat the sweet flesh.
-We discard the rind on the outside and the seed/pit at the core.
-Even my dog (innately) knows not to swallow seeds.
+We discard outer rind and the inner seeds/pit.
+Even my dog innately knows not to swallow seeds.
 Secondly, how can poop be the ideal environment for seeds to develop?
-Poop is unwanted, innutritious waste.
+Poop is unwanted, innutritious waste product.

-Everyone knows how to grow their own fruit tree/shrub.
+Everyone knows how to grow a fruit tree.
 Seed + dirt + water + sunlight = growing plant.
-This is the method that is taught and practiced all around the world, barring grafting.
-If you think about it, what you’re doing is stripping the seed of its protective shell and nutritious flesh and then planting the seed bare.
-To me this is like taking a small fetus out of the womb and expecting it to grow.
-This method has been applied everywhere, forever, which makes me think: have we (irreversibly) ruined the taste of fruits?
+This is what is taught and practiced all around the world.
+If you think about it, what humans are doing is stripping the seed of its protective shell and nutritious flesh and then planting the seed bare.
+To me this is like taking a fetus out of the womb and away from the mother and expecting it to grow.
+This method has been used everywhere for centuries, which makes me think: have we ruined the taste of fruits?
 Is every fruit I eat today more bitter or sour than it used to be, due to generations of neglected baby plants?
 Can we grow a seed in a vat of nutritious sugar and fat to improve the fruit’s taste?
-Perhaps the “fetal stages” of a fruit plant are not that important, especially today, since many fruits are now grafted.
+Alas, the “fetal stages” of a fruit plant are probably not that important today because most fruits are propagated via grafting.

 A suitable alternative womb for a seedling?